 1. Software Development Team Structure Approaches

 In this software development process, we need to start with the basics while structuring a team of our choice.
-So the basic arrangement in a software team involves a generalist, some specialists, and hybrid systems.
+So the basic arrangement in a software team involves a generalist, some specialists and hybrid systems.

 Who are generalists?
 This question would have come to your mind when you think of structuring your software development team.
 The “generalist” team is made up of people who have a broad variety of expertise and knowledge.
 These types of professionals take charge of the entire custom software development project or a single feature from start to finish.
-For most outsourcing companies, this is the most obvious agile team structure.
+For most of the outsourcing companies, this is the most obvious agile team structure.

 Let us see What are the Benefits of Generalists:

 - Every team member has a thorough understanding of the product and allows them to concentrate on its overall improvement.